Kajijoo/abm/README.md

 In this GitHub you can find an agent-based model that uses reinforcement learning to see how agents' food reinforcement learning changes over time based on experienced food rewards.
 It extends a previous agent-based model by Hammond et al. (2012) with Rescorla-Wagner and extinction.
 This enabled us to simulate interventions targeted at the individual and at the food environment.
+There is an object-oriented version of the model in the mesa_model folder.
+The same model is also available as a vectorized model in vector_model.py.